U.S.-UK Dual Taxation Pitfalls: Reporting Issues and Planning Opportunities for U.S. Taxpayers

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers with a thorough and practical guide into the tax reporting requirements and planning opportunities for U.S. taxpayers with earnings or assets in the United Kingdom, as well as UK citizens with U.S. tax reporting obligations.
+This course will provide tax advisers with a thorough and practical guide into the tax reporting requirements and planning opportunities for U.S. taxpayers with earnings or assets in the United Kingdom, as well as UK citizens with U.S. tax reporting obligations.
 The panel will discuss U.S. tax law and treaty provisions designed to avoid or mitigate dual taxation, describe UK residency and expatriation rules, and detail the effect of Brexit on treaty benefits.

 - The U.S.-UK income tax treaty overview and dual tax mitigation provisions